alirezarahmani/socialNetwork/README.md

 Important Notes:
 ---
- - As in the excise description mentioned, in this project I assumed we are in sunny day(all inputs are right).
+ - As in the exercise description mentioned, in this project I assumed we are in sunny day(all inputs are right).
 So, You do not find any validation(I write some validation only for business rules)
  - I do not use any Framework, Library or Modules; But I use some PHP packages(**As I got your permission in Linkedin**).
 These packages have 99% percentage test coverage and large community, thousands people trust them.
 Why instead of composer packages I do not write them?
 As I prefer DDD approach for this project writing and testing that amount of code takes too much time.